Ryarsh: History

 Ryarsh is believed to be a Saxon village dating from around 1050.
 At the time of the Domesday Book (1086) it was in the possession of Odo of Bayeux, half-brother of William the Conqueror.
 It then passed, by grant of the Crown, to the Crecy and Mowbray families but was confiscated from John de Mowbray who rebelled against the King in 1322.
 The manor of Ryarsh was then given to the Neville family, Earls of Abergavenny.

 St Martin's church, on the south side of the M20, is a Grade II* listed building, with parts dating from the 12th century.
 Before the dissolution of the monasteries, it belonged to the Priors of Merton.

 In December 2017, Kent County Council (KCC) received a proposal for a new 12-hectare quarry at Ryarsh that would extract 3.6 million tonnes of sand over a period of up to 24-years.
 It was strongly opposed by local residents, and in December 2018 KCC excluded the proposal from the county’s Minerals and Waste Local Plan, thereby rejecting the quarry plan.
-While, as of 2021, the proposal remains blocked, it could be revived in the future.
+However, in early 2026 a fresh application was made to KCC to excavate over a million tons of sand from a 8.6-hectare site over 14-years, prompting a new local opposition campaign.